logo

 Henry and Mary made their home in Wenham, Essex County, Massachusetts.

-Henry was constable of Wenham in 1669.
+In 1660 he was chosen constable in Wenham and again in 1669.

 Mary died at Wenham.
 August 12, 1672.